Step-by-Step APT Guide for MIRI MRS Spectroscopy of a Late M Star

 The Primary Channel was set to ALL.

-In order to set the dither pattern, we clicked the Add button under the Dithers panel, and chose a 4-Point dither pattern optimized for a POINT SOURCE in the NEGATIVE direction.
+In order to set the dither pattern, click the Add button under the Dithers panel, and choose a 4-Point dither pattern optimized for a POINT SOURCE in the NEGATIVE direction.

 The Simultaneous Imaging parameter was set to YES with Imager Subarray set to FULL.

-In the Exposure Parameters panel, we clicked Add 3 times, each for the 3 available MRS grating settings.
+In the Exposure Parameters panel, click Add 3 times, each for the 3 available MRS grating settings.
 One click of the Add button brings up 3 rows: one each for the MIRI imager, MRS long wavelength detector, and MRS short wavelength detector.

 Under the Wavelength Range column, for the first triplet of rows, the value was set to SHORT (A) for "MRSLONG" and "MRSSHORT" rows.
 For the second and third triplets of rows, the values were set to MEDIUM (B) and LONG (C), respectively.